oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/angola.md

 civil legal system based on Portuguese civil law; no judicial review of legislation

 ### 憲法
-- `history`: previous 1975, 1992; latest passed by National Assembly 21 January 2010, adopted 5 February 2010
+- `歷史`: previous 1975, 1992; latest passed by National Assembly 21 January 2010, adopted 5 February 2010
-- `amendments`: proposed by the president of the republic or supported by at least one third of the National Assembly membership; passage requires at least two-thirds majority vote of the Assembly subject to prior Constitutional Court review if requested by the president of the republic
+- `修正`: proposed by the president of the republic or supported by at least one third of the National Assembly membership; passage requires at least two-thirds majority vote of the Assembly subject to prior Constitutional Court review if requested by the president of the republic

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Angola
+- `血統公民身份`: at least one parent must be a citizen of Angola
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Joao Manuel Goncalves LOURENCO (since 26 September 2017)
+- `國家元首`: President Joao Manuel Goncalves LOURENCO (since 26 September 2017)
-- `head of government`: President Joao Manuel Goncalves LOURENCO
+- `政府首腦`: President Joao Manuel Goncalves LOURENCO
-- `cabinet`: Council of Ministers appointed by the president
+- `内閣`: Council of Ministers appointed by the president
-- `elections/appointments`: the candidate of the winning party or coalition in the last legislative election becomes the president; president serves a 5-year term (eligible for a second consecutive or discontinuous term); last held on 24 August 2022 (next to be held in 2027)
+- `選舉/任命`: the candidate of the winning party or coalition in the last legislative election becomes the president; president serves a 5-year term (eligible for a second consecutive or discontinuous term); last held on 24 August 2022 (next to be held in 2027)
-- `election results`: Joao Manuel Goncalves LOURENCO (MPLA) elected president by then winning party following the 24 August 2022 general election
+- `選舉結果`: Joao Manuel Goncalves LOURENCO (MPLA) elected president by then winning party following the 24 August 2022 general election

 ### 立法部門
-- `description`: unicameral National Assembly or Assembleia Nacional (220 seats; members directly elected in a single national constituency and in multi-seat constituencies by closed list proportional representation vote; members serve 5-year terms)
+- `描述`: unicameral National Assembly or Assembleia Nacional (220 seats; members directly elected in a single national constituency and in multi-seat constituencies by closed list proportional representation vote; members serve 5-year terms)
-- `elections`: last held on 24 August 2022 (next to be held in 2027)
+- `選舉`: last held on 24 August 2022 (next to be held in 2027)
-- `election results`: percent of vote by party - MPLA 51.1%, UNITA 43.9%, FNLA 1.1%, PHA 1%, PRS 1.1%, other 1.7%; seats by party - MPLA 124, UNITA 90, FNLA 2, PHA 2, PRS 2; composition- men 135, women 85, percentage women 38.6%
+- `選舉結果`: percent of vote by party - MPLA 51.1%, UNITA 43.9%, FNLA 1.1%, PHA 1%, PRS 1.1%, other 1.7%; seats by party - MPLA 124, UNITA 90, FNLA 2, PHA 2, PRS 2; composition- men 135, women 85, percentage women 38.6%

 ### 司法部門
-- `highest court(s)`: Supreme Court or Tribunal Supremo (consists of the court president, vice president, and a minimum of 16 judges); Constitutional Court or Tribunal Constitucional (consists of 11 judges)
+- `最高法院`: Supreme Court or Tribunal Supremo (consists of the court president, vice president, and a minimum of 16 judges); Constitutional Court or Tribunal Constitucional (consists of 11 judges)
-- `judge selection and term of office`: Supreme Court judges appointed by the president upon recommendation of the Supreme Judicial Council, an 18-member body chaired by the president; judge tenure NA; Constitutional Court judges - 4 nominated by the president, 4 elected by National Assembly, 2 elected by Supreme National Council, 1 elected by competitive submission of curricula; judges serve single 7-year terms
+- `法官遴選和任期`: Supreme Court judges appointed by the president upon recommendation of the Supreme Judicial Council, an 18-member body chaired by the president; judge tenure NA; Constitutional Court judges - 4 nominated by the president, 4 elected by National Assembly, 2 elected by Supreme National Council, 1 elected by competitive submission of curricula; judges serve single 7-year terms
-- `subordinate courts`: provincial and municipal courts
+- `下級法院`: provincial and municipal courts

 ### 政黨
 Broad Convergence for the Salvation of Angola Electoral Coalition or CASA-CE Humanist Party of Angola or PHI National Front for the Liberation of Angola or FNLA; note - party has two factionsNational Union for the Total Independence of Angola or UNITA (largest opposition party)Popular Movement for the Liberation of Angola or MPLA; note- ruling party in power since 1975Social Renewal Party or PRS